Stephen Skinner (writer): Writing

 Skinner is an author of books on the Western Esoteric Tradition, magic and feng shui.

 His first book (with co-author Nevill Drury) was Search for Abraxas published in 1972, and subsequently re-published in 2013 and 2016.
 With the publication of the Living Earth Manual of Feng Shui in 1976, the first book on feng shui in English written in the 20th century Skinner was "credited with bringing feng shui to the West".

-In 2006, he published The Complete Magician's Tables which contains tables on Magic, Kabbalah, Angels, Astrology, Alchemy, Demons, Geomancy, Grimoires, Gematria, I Ching, Tarot, Pagan pantheons, Plants, Perfumes and Character correspondences in more than 800 Tables, four times as many tables as Aleister Crowley's Liber 777.
+In 2006, he published The Complete Magician's Tables which contains tables on Magic, Kabbalah, Angels, Astrology, Alchemy, Demons, Geomancy, Grimoires, Gematria, I Ching, Tarot, Pagan pantheons, plants, perfumes, and character correspondences in more than 800 Tables, four times as many tables as Aleister Crowley's Liber 777.

-In 2008, he completed the Guide to the Feng Shui Compass, the most detailed study of the rings of the Chinese luopan in any language.
+In 2008, he completed the Guide to the Feng Shui Compass, a detailed study of the rings of the Chinese luopan.
 A review of this book in a recent sinological academic journal, the reviewer stated "Stephen Skinner is probably the most important Western scholar taking the science of Feng shui seriously.
 In the past few decades he has made important contributions to clarifying the rather vague image from which Feng shui suffers in the West".
 This was followed by the publication of Feng Shui History: the story of Classical Feng Shui in China and the West from 221 BC to 2012 AD in 2013.

 In 2011 he completed the editing and rectification of the text (using the original manuscripts) of Dr John Dee's A True & Faithful Relation of what passed for many years between Dr. John Dee...and some Spirits.
 This was published as Dr John Dee's Spiritual Diaries(1583-1608) in 2011.
 As well as original works he edited a number of 16th-18th century manuscripts on magic, making them available in print for the first time in the Sourceworks of Ceremonial Magic series.